yagyaraj234/chat-app/Readme.md

    ```
 3. To run the application create a .env file file in frontend and backend.

-4. Copy .env.local enviroment variables into .env
+4. Copy .env.local environment variables into .env

-##### Note: Make sure your node version is greater then 20.6.0
+##### Note: Make sure your node version is greater than 20.6.0

-5. Now run both frontend and backend by going to both directory.
+5. Now run both frontend and backend by going to both directories.

 ```
 npm start